LPedicino/React-Portfolio/README.md

 ### Welcome to my Portfolio.

-Hi, im Leandro and this is my Portfolio made with React, thanks for stopping by, I hope you enjoy the trip.
+Hi, I'm Leandro and this is my Portfolio made with React, thanks for stopping by, I hope you enjoy the trip.

 ### Github Pages